i3arnon/i3arnon.github.io/_drafts/async-utilities.md

 ## `ValueTask`

-When writing async methods that usually complete synchronously `ValueTask<TResult>` can be used to avoid allocating a `Task<TResult>` instance in the synchronous case.
+When writing async methods that usually complete synchronously `ValueTask<TResult>` can be used to avoid allocating a `Task<TResult>` instance in the synchronous case (I've written about it [here](http://blog.i3arnon.com/2015/11/30/valuetask/)).
 There isn't a non-generic version of `ValueTask<TResult>` in the BCL.
 An explanation can be found in the [comments for `ValueTask<TResult>` in the corefx repository](https://github.com/dotnet/corefx/blob/master/src/System.Threading.Tasks.Extensions/src/System/Threading/Tasks/ValueTask.cs#L46):

 > There is no non-generic version of `ValueTask<TResult>` as the `Task.CompletedTask` property may be used to hand back a successfully completed singleton in the case where a `Task`-returning method completes synchronously and successfully.